eterhonh/Database9/README.md

 #### Person Table

-This is the [person table dump file].
+This is the [person table dump file](SQLdumps/persondump).
 Below is an image that displays part of the populated person table:

 <img width="609" alt="persondump" src="https://user-images.githubusercontent.com/61218535/101269476-42e88700-373d-11eb-8d6e-45b302985193.png">